disuhitarth/CANADA_US-Used-Cars-Analysis/README.md

 ## Installation Instruction

-Download this repo and run Create table and charts SQL script to analyze the data.
+Download this repo and run Used_Car_Dataset_Insert_Create_Query.sql script un MSSL Management Studio to creaate table and insert data.

+Rename table to CA to carsca_clean and table USA to carus_clean.

+run ChartsSQLQuery.sql to analyze the chart query data.

+To visualize dashboard and Charts please Click on tableau public link.

 ## DATASET​ SOURCE